JGCRI/gcam-doc/supply_land.md

 * They should not be used as calibration parameters to adjust profits.
 * They should not include land costs, profits, depreciation, returns to capital, or owner wages.

-### Labor, capital, and agricultural value-added in KLEAM
+### Labor, capital, and agricultural value-added

-GCAM-Macro-KLEAM adds explicit labor and capital inputs to primary agricultural production.
+Labor and capital inputs are explicit inputs to primary agricultural production.
 These inputs are downscaled to agricultural technologies and used to trace labor costs, wages, capital returns, and agricultural value-added by region, sector, and technology.
 Labor-intensive and capital-intensive technologies can be differentiated through input coefficients, so changes in wage rates or capital rental prices can affect technology profitability and production choices.

 Within primary agriculture, a common regional agricultural wage rate is assumed across agricultural sectors, reflecting labor mobility within agriculture.
-Total regional labor supply is linked to socioeconomic employment assumptions and allocated between agriculture and the Materials sector in the broader KLEAM framework.
-Agricultural capital is also connected to investment tracking and the regional savings-investment closure through GCAM-Macro-KLEAM.
+Total regional labor supply is linked to socioeconomic employment assumptions and allocated between agriculture and the Materials sector in the broader GCAM-Macro framework.
+Agricultural capital is also connected to investment tracking and the regional savings-investment closure through GCAM-Macro.

 ## Equations